 After getting addiction treatment for drug or alcohol abuse, individuals can face a difficult time making their sober life work.
 The first year on the road to recovery is not always an easy path to travel.
 With the support of family and a good program from a reputable addiction treatment center, you or a loved one will not have to travel that road alone.
 Support along the way can make a difference in recovery.

 The First Year of Recovery from an Addiction Treatment Center

 Once the program has been completed, you or your loved one will be back in the hustle and bustle of life.
 Here there are also the ever-present problems and stresses in life.
-These negative stresses and influences may be overwhelming and it could be tempting to fall back on an addiction.
-Setbacks, loss of relationships, or a loss of job are just a few of the common stressors.
+These negative stresses and influences may be overwhelming, and it could be tempting to fall back on an addiction.
+Setbacks, loss of relationships, or a loss of a job are just a few of the common stressors.
 All can be experienced by you or a loved one outside of the addiction treatment center.

 In fact, the first year of recovery from an addiction treatment center is often the hardest.
 The first few weeks after rehab are arguably worse for a struggling addict because they have a lot less support than they did before.
 Not only will you or your loved one have to relearn how to handle everyday stress or problems, but you will have to do it without the everyday support of your addiction treatment center.

 To help reduce potential stress, here are some major life changes that you or a loved one should avoid making in the first year of recovery back from an addiction treatment center:

 - moving to a new house or apartment

 - changing a career or starting a new career